raoguchi/dsc106-wi24/syllabus.md

 - Only one partner needs to submit the project on Gradescope; this partner should add the other partner to their submission.
-- You must also submit the checkpoint together.
 - You and your partner will receive the same score on any submissions you make together.